 Note that “juvenile products” are defined as products designed for residential use by children under 12 years of age.

-19 CFR Part 134 requires that every product imported to the US must bear a Country of Origin mark, indicating the product’s source of origin, in a conspicuous and indelible way, to the consumers in the US.
+19 CFR Part 134 requires that every product imported to the US must bear a country of origin marking, indicating the product’s source of origin, conspicuously and indelibly, to the consumers in the US.

 You must create a country of origin file and submit it to your manufacturer before starting mass production.
 We recommend that you provide a country of origin label file in .ai or .eps formats.

-To assess if the packaging respects these limitations, you shall contact a lab testing company such as SGS, TUV, or QIMA.
+To assess if your packaging respects these limitations, you should contact a lab testing company such as SGS, Intertek, or QIMA.

 Bag Suffocation Warning

-For all Amazon sellers, it is required to add a bag suffocation warning to the poly bags on their products.
-This is also required by some states of the United States.
+Amazon sellers are required to add a bag suffocation warning to the poly bags on their products.
+Some states in the US also require the same from importers and manufacturers.